How it works

-day one: plug it in
+plug it in.

 That's genuinely step one and almost the whole list.
 The moment it has power, your StickyFax wakes up, plays its little chime, and prints you a sticker with instructions.
 Follow the sticker.
 It knows what it's doing.

-The recap, for the curious:
+the recap, for the curious

 - Fresh out of the box, your creature makes its own wifi network with a name like StickyFax-Capybara.
 Join it from your phone.